adavernas/toolbox/README.md

 Adrien d’Avernas, Valentin Schubert and Quentin Vandeweyer

+This repository contains the MATLAB toolbox to solve a variety of continuous-time model using the method from the paper "A Solution Method for Continuous-Time General Equilibrium Model," by Adrien d’Avernas, Valentin Schubert and Quentin Vandeweyer (2020).

 List of code files in the folder ‘files’:

 - initpath.m: initialises paths required to solve a model